-Irregular flows: The information on irregular movements on all borders -except Panama- corresponds to records from the SIRE information system and the Safe Transit app, published in this dashboard.
-Exits to Panama are retrieved from the Panama National Migration Service.
+Irregular flows: The information on irregular movements corresponds to records from the SIRE information system and the Safe Transit app, published in this dashboard.

 At the Colombia-Venezuela border, Migracion Colombia data indicates that exits to Venezuela (regular and irregular) between January and March continued to increase compared to the previous quarter.
 In parallel, a slight decrease was observed in the number of entries in Q1 of 2024, compared to Q4 of 2023, which corresponds to the annual trend.
 Similarily to the Colombia-Ecuador border, refugees and migrants from Venezuela primarily opted for irregular departures to Venezuela, representing 62% of the all exits.